Maui > Activities > Golf

 Lana’i Golf Courses

-One of only two impeccable courses on the quaint and luxurious island of Lanai, The Challenge at Manele is a bit more forgiving than its counterpart, The Experience at Koele.
-The Challenge is situated on the cliffs overlooking Hulopo’e Bay and has three holes at the cliffs edge, forcing players to use the crashing waves below as a natural hazard.
+The Challenge is situated on the cliffs overlooking Hulopoʻe Bay and has three holes at the edge of the cliff, forcing players to use the crashing waves below as a natural hazard.
 Trade winds can pick up, but multiple tee boxes ensure a fun play for all.
 Jack Nicklaus unveiled his creation on Christmas Day, and during such winter months, whales can be seen frolicking in the waters below.

 Moloka’i Golf Courses

-Since 1977, Kaluakoi Golf Course has attracted golfers to the island of Molokai.
-Built by Ted Robinson, this par 72 course has all around ocean views and you rarely have to wait for anyone.
-This uncrowded course is set at a low price and sits on 160 acres of perfectly manicured Bermuda grass.
+Ironwood Hills Golf Club is currently Molokai’s only operational golf course.
+This 9-hole, par 34 course has all-around ocean views and you rarely have to wait for anyone.
+This uncrowded course is set at a low price and sits on acres of perfectly manicured Bermuda grass.